Jeffrey Wigand: Post-whistleblowing career

-Following this he taught physical science, biology, and Japanese at duPont Manual Magnet High School in Louisville, Kentucky, and was eventually named 1996 Teacher of the Year for the state of Kentucky.
+Following this he taught physical science, biology, and Japanese at duPont Manual Magnet High School in Louisville, Kentucky, in which job he was named the 1996 Teacher of the Year for the state of Kentucky.

-Wigand no longer teaches high school and instead lectures worldwide to a variety of audiences including children, college, medical and law students and a diverse group of policy makers.
+Wigand no longer teaches high school and instead lectures worldwide to a variety of audiences including children, college, medical and law students, and a diverse group of policy makers.
 He has consulted with governments throughout the world on tobacco control policies.

 Media depictions

-He was portrayed by Russell Crowe in the 1999 film The Insider directed by Michael Mann, which also stars Al Pacino and Christopher Plummer.
-Crowe earned an Academy Award nomination for his portrayal of Wigand.
+He was portrayed by Russell Crowe in the 1999 film The Insider directed by Michael Mann.

 Personal life

 He met his first wife, Linda, in 1970 while attending a judo class.

-Wigand is married to Hope Elizabeth May, an American philosopher, author and lawyer who is a professor at Central Michigan University in Mount Pleasant, Michigan, where he now resides.
+Wigand is now married to Hope Elizabeth May, an American philosopher, author, and lawyer who is a professor at Central Michigan University in Mount Pleasant, Michigan, where they both now reside.
+They met when May requested he speak for a university event.